QubesOS/qubes-doc/common-tasks/usb.md

         usbVM:sdb1    Disk () 2GiB

-    **Note:** If your device is not listed here, you may refresh the list by calling (from the qube to which the device is connected):
+    **Note:** If your device is not listed here, you may refresh the list by calling from the qube to which the device is connected (typically `sys-usb`):

         sudo udevadm trigger --action=change